 You need to register and pay unemployment insurance if you have even one employee.
 You must register with the Iowa Workforce Development site at myIowaUI.org within 30 days of hiring employees.

-Iowa charges SUTA taxes on wages up to $32,400.
-The rates range from 0% to 9% with the new employer rate of 1% and the new construction employer rate of 7.5%.
+Iowa charges SUTA taxes on wages up to $36,100.
+The rates range from 0% to 7% with the new employer rate of 1% and the new construction employer rate of 7.5%.
 It’s divided into 21 ranks.
 Your rank is determined by your benefit ratio, which is your five-year average of payments charged divided by your five-year average annual taxable payroll.
-You can find the rate table on the Iowa Workforce Development (IWD) website.

 Workers’ Compensation Insurance